Unmasking Real Estate Transactions

 No Exemption Applies

-The transfer is not due to death, divorce, bankruptcy, or other specified low-risk events.
+Transfer is not due to death, divorce, or bankruptcy.

 1. Closing or Settlement Agent